 Wide Selection of Fine Materials

-We feature a wide selection of styles and materials for executive customizable clocks.
-Choose from crystal and glass, metal, or wood.
-We feature Waterwood clocks made of the finest materials and construction.
-These clocks are works of art that are built to last.
-Plus they add elegance to an office or to the lonely bookshelf in the corner.
+At Gilson’s you can choose from a wide selection of personalized timepieces in different styles and materials including crystal and glass, metal, or wood.
+We feature Waterford clocks, carefully constructed from the finest materials.
+These are works of art, built to last, that will add a touch of elegance to an office or to the lonely bookshelf in the corner.

 We have been setting the standard for executive corporate gifts ever since our founder, Tony Gilson, opened his first store in Downtown Cincinnati at the Dixie Terminal Building in 1974.
 We serve big and small to modest companies, massive corporations, and mom and pop operations.
 We use the finest materials and partner with the best in the business to deliver a product that is truly exceptional.
 Each creation is a work of art that is built to last.